+Description Default value

+This property is similar to local

+test.kms.scope, except that it

+affects the KMS used by fake client

+sessions.

+• ws://localhost:8888/kurento

+false

+· ·

+= -

+,

+•

+•

+· · · · · · · · · · · · · · · · · · ·

+-

+8

+~

+·

+test.kms.debug

-Parameter Description Default value fake.kms.scope This property is similar to test.kms.scope, except that it affects the KMS used by fake client sessions. local fake.kms.ws.uri URL of a KMS service used by WebRTC clients.
+This property is similar to test.kms.scope, except that it affects the KMS used by fake client sessions.
+URL of a KMS service used by WebRTC clients.
 This property is used when service is externally managed (-Dfake.kms.autostart=false) and ignored otherwise.
-If not specified, kms.ws.uri is first looked at before using the default value. ws://localhost:8888/kurento fake.kms.autostart Specifies if tests must start KMS or an external KMS service must be used for fake clients (sessions that use KMS media pipelines instead of the WebRTC stack provided by a web browser): • false: Test must use an external KMS service whose URL is provided by the property fake.kms.ws.uri (with kms.ws.uri as fallback).
+If not specified, kms.ws.uri is first looked at before using the default value.
+Specifies if tests must start KMS or an external KMS service must be used for fake clients (sessions that use KMS media pipelines instead of the WebRTC stack provided by a web browser): • false: Test must use an external KMS service whose URL is provided by the property fake.kms.ws.uri (with kms.ws.uri as fallback).
 Test will fail if neither properties are provided. • test: KMS instance is started for before each test execution.
 KMS is destroyed after test execution. • testsuite: KMS service is started at the beginning of test suite execution.
 KMS service is stopped after test suite execution.
-Following properties are honored when KMS is managed by test: fake.kms.scope, test.kms.docker.image.name, test.kms.debug false
+Following properties are honored when KMS is managed by test: fake.kms.scope, test.kms.docker.image.name,